 Both PhD and MPhil applicants are required to select one or two projects from those available on our research projects web page.
-This information goes in section A(12) of the application form.

 Once you have applied ALL the required documents have to be uploaded within 7 days.
 This includes your references.
 Ensure you check your self service account regularly for messages/further instructions.

 Graduate admissions in the Department of Clinical Neurosciences

 Admission to the University requires completion of the University’s online GRADSAF (Graduate Admission and Scholarship Application Form). see: http://www.admin.cam.ac.uk/students/gradadmissions/prospec/

 You might also want to consult these links BEFORE you submit your application:

 PLEASE READ THESE PAGES BEFORE YOU SUBMIT YOUR APPLICATION

 If you intend to apply for funding (e.g. Gates, Cambridge Overseas & Commonwealth Trusts, Cambridge Home and EU Scholarships) or wish to be considered for one of the Department’s sponsored PhD studentships (these are advertised annually in October), please use the following admissions procedure: